SophieManuel/Visualisation_Project/README.md

 # wwstatviz - World Wide Statistics Visualizer

+This repository contains two python packages:

-This is a python package providing a high-level API that simplifies the visualization of statistics about countries on a world map or in different types of plots.
+- wwstatviz: provides a high-level API that simplifies the visualization of statistics about countries on a world map or in different types of plots.

-Moreover, this package also includes a user-friendly web application that makes use of the internal API to visualize statistics in a browser destined to regular (non-developer) end-users.
+- wwstatviz-webapp: provides a friendly user interface making use of wwstatviz API for visualizing world wide statistics in a browser.
+It is destined to regular (non-developer) end-users.

 This package is still WIP.